jramirezl/forecast/README.md

 Springboot framework was chosen for the solution.
 The credentials received from ``openweathermap`` to the the file, were added to the``application.yml`` file.

-Once Springboot was chosen, tried to understand the API offered by: ``openweathermap`` Some online tools used to generate the classes used to retrieve the data from the JSON that was received from the ``openweathermap`` API call as response.
+Once Springboot was chosen, tried to understand the API offered by: ``openweathermap`` Some online tools used to generate the classes that helps to retrieve the data.
+The data is received in JSON format after, a``openweathermap`` API call is made.

 Tested using: ``London`` as parameter.